Published on 27 Sep 2022 11:02 pm (UK Time)

 His career will be one that won’t be forgotten in a hurry.

 The Brown Bomber was a good amateur who turned Professional in 1934.
 After 12 wins he knocked out Primo Carnera in New York before 62,000 fans and quickly became the hottest property in Boxing.
 He made a point of beating former world titleholders, but Max Schmeling caused the sport’s biggest upsets when he knocked out Louis in 1936.

 The Brown Bomber did everything expected of a Champion, he pulverized and paralyzed or poked his way through a larger number of challenges, more than any heavyweight king who wore the Royal Robe before him.

-He lacked the technique of the masterful Jack Johnson, the powerful offence of James J. Jeffries from a crouching position, the sinking body clouts of Freckled Bob Fitzsimmons, the beautiful ring science of Jim Corbett and the speed of Dempsey in carrying the fight to an opponent.
+He lacked the masterful Jack Johnson technique, the powerful offence of James J. Jeffries from a crouching position, the sinking body clouts of Freckled Bob Fitzsimmons, the beautiful ring science of Jim Corbett and the speed of Dempsey in carrying the fight to an opponent.

 But he combined a good portion of each of the assets of these great ringmen in the addition to a mighty punch to roll up the largest string of successes ever attained by a heavyweight champion.

 In his rise to fame, he faced the good and mediocre, and in his entire career he lost only three contests; his knockout by Schmeling before he became a titleholder, and his loss to Ezzard Charles and knockout by Rocky Marciano after he made his comeback attempt.

 Louis started his professional career following his defeat by Max Marek in the finals of the national amateurs’ championships.
 Henceforth he was to make a steady rise until he gained the top rung of the ladder.

 Prior to the knockout, he had suffered at the hands of Max Schmeling, he had won twenty-seven consecutive bouts, all except four by knockouts.

 Among his victims were many of better class heavyweights, including Stanley Poreda, Charley Massera, Patsy Perroni, Natie Brown, Roy Lazer, Roscoe Toles and Hans Birkie.A young Joe Louis